 If that has happened to you, hopefully you learned your lesson and now advise your clients at the outset of any case that opposing counsel is not above trolling through your client's social medial accounts to find anything to use against them.
 Obviously, their claims need to be truthful and their conduct during the course of their case should reflect the same, but for the love of all that is holy, please check the privacy settings on their accounts and make sure that they are not public.

 Richards v.
 Hertz Corp.
-(N.Y.
-Court of Appeals)
+(Appellate Division of the Supreme Court of New York)

 In Richards v.
-Hertz Corp., -- N.Y.S.2d ----, 2012 WL 5503841 (N.Y.A.D.
-2 Dept.), 2012 N.Y.
-Slip Op.
-07650 (Nov.
-14, 2012), the appellate court sided with defendants and ordered discovery of the contents of the Facebook page of one of the plaintiffs.
+Hertz Corp., the appellate court sided with defendants and ordered discovery of the contents of the Facebook page of one of the plaintiffs.
 In that case, defendants sought access to all status reports, e-mails, photographs, and videos posted on the plaintiffs' Facebook profiles since the date of the accident, after reviewing one of the plaintiff's Facebook profiles and discovering a photo of her on skis in the snow.
 This picture was not protected by her privacy settings, and defendants thereafter made the request for discovery of content posted since the date of the accident.
 The trial court limited the request and ordered one of the plaintiffs to produce copies of every photo on Facebook evidencing her participating in a sporting activity.

 The appellate court reversed, stating that defendants demonstrated that because one of the plaintiff's Facebook profile contained a photograph that was probative of the issue of the extent of her alleged injuries, "it is reasonable to believe that other portions of her Facebook profile may contain further evidence relevant to that issue."
 In so doing, the court found that, as to that plaintiff, the defendant had made a showing that "at least some of the discovery sought will result in the disclosure of relevant evidence or is reasonably calculated to lead to the discovery of information bearing on her claim."